-Only lighting used to accent architectural features, landscaping, art or that employs a particular historic and thematic style as preferred by the Comprehensive Plan such as Victorian lamp posts, may be directed upward.
+Only lighting used to accent architectural features, landscaping, art or that employs a particular historic and thematic style such as Victorian lamp posts, may be directed upward.

 3. Canopy area lighting

 All development that incorporates a canopy area over fuel sales, automated teller machines or similar installations shall use a recessed lens cover flush with the bottom surface of the canopy that provides full cutoff or shielded light distribution.